Evaluation of Ground Water Level using Hybrid Models(Case Study:Khorramabad Plain)

 Authors

-1 Research Assistant Professor, Department of Soil Conservation and Watershed Management, Lorestan Province Agriculture and Natural Resources Research and Education Center, Agricultural Research, Education and Extension Organization, Khorramabad, Iran
+1 Assistant Professor, Department of Soil Conservation and Watershed Management, Lorestan Province Agriculture and Natural Resources Research and Education Center, Agricultural Research, Education and Extension Organization, Khorramabad, Iran

 2 PhD in Water Sciences and Engineering, Department of Soil Conservation and Watershed Management, Lorestan Province Agriculture and Natural Resources Research and Education Center, Agricultural Research, Education and Extension Organization, Khorramabad, Iran